-If a person matches the criteria in Class 1, including that their income is less than their living allowances (applicable amounts), that person qualifies for a reduction on their council tax liability.
-The Council has decided that for 2013/14, the maximum council tax liability used in the calculation of LCTS, will be a Council agreed percentage of council tax the person is liable to pay.
+If a person matches the criteria in Class A, including that their income is less than their applicable amounts, that person qualifies for a reduction on their council tax liability.
+The Council has decided that for 2019/20 the maximum council tax liability used in the calculation of LCTS, will be a Council agreed percentage of council tax the person is liable to pay.

-If a person matches the criteria in Class 2, it will mean the person's income is greater than their living allowances (applicable amount).
+If a person matches the criteria in Class B, it will mean the person's income is greater than their applicable amount.
 Twenty per cent of the difference between the two will be subtracted from the maximum council tax liability allowed.
-The Council has decided that for 2013/14, the maximum council tax liability used in the calculation of LCTS, will be a Council agreed percentage of council tax the person is liable to pay.
+The Council has decided that for 2019/20 the maximum council tax liability used in the calculation of LCTS, will be a Council agreed percentage of council tax the person is liable to pay.